13 very basic 'Star Wars' things to know if you've never seen the movies

 Han, a smuggler-turned-good guy worthy of Leia's affections in the original films, is introduced about halfway through A New Hope in a cantina.
 While in the cantina, he's approached by a bounty hunter called Greedo and the two have a confrontation.
 In the 1977 theatrical version of Star Wars, Han fires before Greedo gets the chance to shoot at Han.
 In later versions of the movie, the scene is changed to show the two shooting at the same time, or Greedo firing a split-second before Han.
 This edited scene has spurred much debate among Star Wars fans, because many think that it's important for Han to have shot first, in order for his character arc (going from not-so-nice guy to hero) to be better.
 Creator George Lucas disagrees.

-R2-D2 (the late Kenny Baker) is a spunky and loyal little robot who fights, decodes, fixes and makes adorable sounds.
-His counterpart C-3PO (Anthony Daniels) is a humanlike protocol droid fluent in many languages.
-He often worries about (and pokes fun at) R-2, in his fancy butler-like voice.
+R2-D2 (the late Kenny Baker), aka "Artoo-Detoo," is a spunky and loyal little robot who fights, decodes, fixes and makes adorable sounds.
+His counterpart C-3PO (Anthony Daniels), also written as See-Threepio, is a humanlike protocol droid fluent in many languages.
+He often worries about (and pokes fun at) Artoo, in his fancy butler-like voice.
 Both droids are in all of the live-action Star Wars movies.
 K-2SO (Alan Tudyk) is the giant, sarcastic droid star of Rogue One.
-BB-8 is a clever droid that makes his first appearance in The Force Awakens and looks like a beach ball, while also being treated like man's (specifically Poe's) best friend.

 One more thing: When people say the line "These aren't the droids you're looking for," they are quoting Obi-Wan in the first Star Wars, who, via Force, convinces Stormtroopers (bad guys in white helmets) not to take R2-D2 and C-3PO.